 Time spent in transportation to and from the service shall not be included in the total amount of services provided per day.
 Time spent in transportation during activities is reimbursed under day habilitation.

 Services may be offered in a large group or a small group setting.

-Small Group Day Habilitation Services:
+Day Habilitation Services provided via remote support: